timmorrisdev/ms4-sea-and-shore-store/README.md

 # Credits
 ## Code

-- The code and concept for this project is based around the 'Boutique Ado' learning walkthrough project by the Code Insitute.
+- The code and concept for this project is based around the 'Boutique Ado' learning walkthrough project by the Code Institute.
 - The following youtube videos were used as additional learning for aspects of the code.
     - [Very Academy ecommerce wishlist](https://www.youtube.com/watch?v=OgA0TTKAtqQ)
     - [Just Django Class Based views](https://www.youtube.com/watch?v=S1wMmFFefRM)